svx/debian-plone/docs/backup.rst

 Backup
 ===========

-Making backups is one of the main responsibilities of any administrator, but it is a complex subject, involving powerful tools which are often difficult to master.
+Making backups is one of the main responsibilities of any administrator besides `Monitoring <https://github.com/svx/conf2012/blob/master/docs/monitoring.rst>`_, but it is a complex subject, involving powerful tools which are often difficult to master.

 .. contents:: :local: